-Aging technology: Oracle Coherence is feature rich, but the foundation of the product is approaching ten years old.
-This product was built on much earlier versions of Java, and the production status of Coherence deployment prohibits rearchitecting the product.
-This means a radical slowdown in product innovation and a tendency to create complex workarounds for more advanced use cases.
-Unlike Hazelcast which weighs in at a compact 2.6MB library, Oracle Coherence is over 80MB.
+Aging technology: The foundation of Oracle Coherence is approaching ten years old.
+This product was built on much earlier versions of Java, and faces a radical slowdown in product innovation.
+Deployments have a tendency to require complex workarounds for more advanced use cases.

 De-prioritization of Coherence: Oracle is increasingly bundling Coherence with the 12c In-Memory Database product in order to meet the scalability and performance claims associated with 12c.
 This decreases the overall revenue associated with Coherence and therefore its relative value in the portfolio.
 This causes talent drain to other, newer parts of the company and impacts Oracle’s ability to support customer deployments of Coherence.

 Inability to support the product: The brain-drain associated with new acquisitions and new Oracle “star products” reduces the ability for Oracle to support Coherence customers.
-Although their pre-sales technical team is still quite good, their ability to support customers post-sale through deployment and beyond is diminishing.
-In contrast, Hazelcast is concentrating its hiring and technical talent around its sole focus- to be the #1 open source in-memory data grid company.
+In contrast, Hazelcast is concentrating its hiring and technical talent around its sole focus – to be the #1 open source in-memory data grid company.

 Increasingly, organizations are turning to Hazelcast in preference to Oracle Coherence.
-Many top banks, ecommerce companies and telecommunications vendors are currently engaged in this process.
-Most of these companies report that they enjoy Coherence and think it is a good product (we also think Coherence is a good product) but the owernship and cost issues listed above eventually become too much for them.
+Many top banks, e-commerce companies, and telecommunications vendors are currently engaged in this process.
+Most of these companies have had success with Oracle in the past, but the ownership and cost issues listed above eventually become too much for them.

-Hazelcast has been reported not only to be more cost-effective and to provide a better ownership experience through open source, but it is also considered radically easier to deploy and more performant.
+Hazelcast has been reported not only to be more cost-effective and to provide a better ownership experience, but it is also considered radically easier to deploy and more performant.